My PRK Experience

 Pretty much the exact same process as before.
 Wave measurement.
 They also did a refractive test, and the wave measurements matched the refractive test.
 So that’s good.

 Got zapped for like 5 seconds max.
-First time seemed longer for sure.
-Much better this time since I have a perfect eye so i’m basically just here with a dry eye and a perfect one.
+The first time seemed longer for sure.
+Much better this time since I have a perfect eye so I’m basically just here with a dry eye and a perfect one.
 Won’t miss much of anything.
 Went home.
 Slept off the Valium.
 Put in some refresh drops.